Dr Joe Hoover, BA (Colorado), MA (LSE), PhD (LSE)

 Eds.
 Joe Hoover, Meera Sabaratnam and Laust Schouenborg, ‘Interrogating Democracy in International Relations,’ Special Issue, Millennium Journal of International Studies, Volume 37, Issue 3 (2009), 531-836.

-I am currently a PhD supervisor for Thomas Hooper, at Queen Mary University of London, and Sahra Taylor, at City University London.
+I am currently a PhD supervisor for Thomas Hooper and Sophie Crowe, at Queen Mary University of London, and Sahra Taylor, at City University London.

 I welcome research students interested in the following areas: